15 Things That Attract Rodents to Your Yard

 Photo Credit: Shutterstock

-A dripping pipe or a minor leak outside the house is enough to bring pests as they are attracted to moisture.
+A dripping pipe or a minor leak outside the house is enough to bring pests, as they are attracted to moisture.
 They can be found around any source of clean water, fresh water, and are especially attracted to dripping hoses, faucets, and pipes.
-Minimizing chances of pests accessing your outdoor plumbing includes inspecting your plumbing often for signs of leaking and fixing them immediately.
+Minimizing the chances of pests accessing your outdoor plumbing involves inspecting your plumbing regularly for signs of leaks and addressing them promptly.
 A dry yard is much less suitable for them to nest in it.

 Unprotected Garden Sheds